Chicken Bacon and Mushroom Sandwich on a whole grain boule with garlic mayonnaise, bacon, brie, caramelized onions, and mushrooms.

-It requires a few individuals steps, but nothing complicated.
-You simply begin by making a garlic-mayo-thyme spread.
+Making this sandwich requires a few individual steps, but nothing complicated.
+You begin simply by making a garlic-mayo-thyme spread.
 Set that aside.

-Next you’ll caramelize some onions and mushrooms in a large skillet.
-When the onions are finished cooking, cook the bacon followed by the chicken breasts.
+Next, you'll caramelize some onions and mushrooms in a large skillet.

 Slice the boule through the center and remove most of the soft interior of the bread leaving a thick wall around the outside edge.
 Generously spread the cut sides of the bread with the mayonnaise mixture.

 Hint: don't throw away the soft insides of the bread.
 Save it to use for bread crumbs.